The Boldman House Museum

 History of the Boldman House Museum

 The original house, built in 1880, started as a small three-room home.
-Joseph and Rosine Woldstein owned it until 1883, when it was sold to John and Ella Brining.
-John Brining was a respected Dayton man who started in the sheep business, became a salesman with the Dayton Woolen Mill, later was a retailer, and then moved into real estate.
+Joseph and Rosine Wolfstein owned it until 1883, when it was sold to John and Ella Brining.
+John Brining was a respected Dayton philanthropist who started in the sheep business, became a salesman with the Dayton Woolen Mill, later was a retailer, and then moved into real estate.
 He was elected to the city council, served as City Treasurer, and donated land for the city hospital.

 By 1891 Brining had enlarged the house by adding a two-story section, a basement, and extending the back of the house.
 The house was sold to Oath Long in 1900, then to C.C.
 Hubbard in 1904.

 In 1999, Miss Gladys M. Boldman, the last surviving member of the family, died at the age of 91 and left her estate to the Dayton Historical Depot Society.
-Miss Boldman’s will directed that her home be restored to its original (1912) condition, and that it become a community resource and educational “showplace”.
+Miss Boldman’s will and letters directed that her home be restored to its original (1912) condition, and that it become a community resource and educational “showplace”.

 The house and its contents form an extraordinary and unique time capsule.
 Because everything in the house belonged to one nuclear family of savers, the variety and volume of these artifacts give a unique and detailed history of a family and how they lived and interacted with the community and the changing times.